livechat/livechat-public-docs/js-api/_methods.md

 LC_API.hide_chat_window();
 ```

-Hide the chat window (not supported with the pop-up chat window).
+Hides the chat window (not supported with the pop-up chat window).

 ### Hide on page load